mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 ---

 # News
-- 08/2023: In Fall 2023, I taught NLP class~([CSCI-LING 5832](https://canvas.colorado.edu/courses/95371/)) with James Martin.
+- 11/2023: In Fall 2023, I taught NLP class~([CSCI-LING 5832](https://canvas.colorado.edu/courses/95371/)) with James Martin.
 I newly created course materials on LLMs, In-Context Learning, Dialogue Generation, etc.
+- 05/2023: We present our demo on slack-based dialogue synthesis in NSF Visit to iSAT.
 - 05/2023: Our paper on Question Generation accepted to [BEA'23](https://sig-edu.org/bea/2023)
 - 05/2023: A short paper on "Mind the Gap between the Application Track and the Real World" got accepted to [ACL'23](https://2023.aclweb.org/calls/main_conference/)
 - 04/2023: Our paper on "A Comparative Analysis of Automatic Speech Recognition Errors in Small Group Classroom Discourse" got accepted to [UMAP'23](https://www.um.org/umap2023/).
-- 03/2023: \#FirstGrant My research proposal on small-group discussion got awarded by iSAT Trainee Grant.
+- 03/2023: \#FirstGrant My research proposal on conversational simulation on small-group discussion got awarded by iSAT Trainee Grant.
 - 02/2023: Our paper on AI agent for Jigsaw Classrooms got accepted on [AIAIC'23](https://aichildinteraction.github.io/).
 - 12/2022: Our paper on Dependency Dialog Act got accepted on [IWSDS'23](https://sites.google.com/view/iwsds2023/home).
 - 12/2022: Invited Talk on Database Workload Characterization work at Microsoft's Gray Systems Lab.
 [Slides](https://www.debjyotipaul.in/assets/pub/query_encoder_vldb22_slides.pdf).